prati0100/resume/resume.md

 - Updated the Xen paravirtualized I/O drivers to use the new implementation, resulting in a more transparent integration with the rest of the OS.

+# Education

-## ACM Student Chapter Manipal
+## Manipal Institute of Technology
-President
-April 2018 - March 2019

-Organized and coordinated a team of about 40 people to host technical workshops, competitions and events.
+2016-2020
+Bachelor of Technology
+Computer Science and Engineering
+CGPA: 8.75

 # Skills

 ## Working Skills
-C, Linux kernel, U-Boot, Git, Tcl/Tk
+C, Python, Linux kernel, Hypervisors, Security, U-Boot, Git

 ## Past Experience
-Java, Android App Development, Xen device drivers, FreeBSD kernel, Jailhouse Hypervisor
+Xen device drivers, FreeBSD kernel, Jailhouse Hypervisor